How to Not Worry and Be Happy

 However, when combined with mental stress, these physical weaknesses can overwhelm your body and trigger anxiety and depression.

-You Can Test It Out!
+You Can Test This Yourself!

 Try the actions below, designed to reduce the physical stress on your body.
 In short order (a couple of weeks, if not sooner), you will most likely see a definite improvement in your mood.